potatov2/potatov2.github.io/about.md

 # Funding:
-This project is funded by the USDA NIFA Speciality Crop Research Initiative grant (2019-51181-30021).
+This project is funded by the USDA NIFA Specialty Crop Research Initiative grant (2019-51181-30021).